 This must be infant formula milk that is based on cow’s milk and says on the packaging that it can be used from birth.
 It cannot be infant formulas that are not based on cow’s milk – such as soya formulas and goat’s milk formulas – or on any follow-on formulas that say on the packaging that they are for babies aged six months or older.

 Where can I use the vouchers in Leicester

 There are over 140 retailers across the City that accept Healthy Start vouchers.
 Please check with a retailer prior to doing your shopping to ensure that they accept the vouchers.
-The retailer list are broken into the following areas of Leicester, alternatively view the full retailer list.
+Search for a retailer by postcode area, or view the full retailer list online or download pdf.